carherco/angular-course/docs/custom-form-controls.md

 Write a new value to the element.
 Angular will call this method with the value in one of the following cases:

-- When you instantiate a new FormControl .
+- When you instantiate a new FormControl.
 - When you call this.control.patchValue/setValue(value)

 ```html